nicholscrawford/HeterogeneousSwarm/lit_review/GNN.md

 This approach seems to make a lot of sense for formation control, but what about long term planning?

 ---
+*Notes on Paper 5:*

+**Neurosymbolic Transformers for Multi-Agent Communication**

+Focuses on minimizing communication degree in graph of agents.
+They train a transformer to select agent actions, then have a policy to form that into a communication graph.

+---

 *Notes on Paper 8:*

 **Neural-Swarm2: Planning and Control of Heterogeneous Multirotor Swarms Using Learned Interactions**